 Under the hood, the apparently original 2300cc inline 6-cylinder engine is complete and tidy with all components properly located.
 (A replacement fuel pump has been added near the fuel tank to ensure reliable fuel supply.)
 Rated at 148 horsepower, the engine is comfortable at highway speeds.
 The car's original build tags (shown in the photo gallery) are in place and unaltered.
-Underneath, the car shows some mostly surface rust with newer replacement single-muffler-dual-exhaust properly mounted.
+Underneath, the car shows its originality and a replacement single-muffler-dual-exhaust properly mounted.
 No significant leaks are evident.

 One of the best summations of the timeless appeal of these cars more than 50 years after their birth comes from Hagerty: “Ultimately, these 'pagoda' SLs would become regarded as one of the finest cars to come from the Stuttgart firm, with timeless, graceful styling, spirited performance and handling, and build quality and reliability second to none.”
 To that, we'd add that whether the destination is classic-car gathering or a country trip on twisty roads to see the fall colors, we can't imagine a better, more delightful ride than this red 230SL.